ona-li-toki-e-jan-Epiphany-tawa-mi/netcatchat/README.md

 netcatchat requires netcat and the bash shell.

+There's a `shell.nix` you can use to generate a development enviroment with `nix-shell`.

 Note that running netcatchat as a server will not work if netcat will not accept a wait time of 0, which depends on which implementation is installed on your system.
 To check if you can run a server, run the following netcat command: